-Gareth Sager is a multi-instrumentalist, songwriter and composer from Edinburgh and the founding member of The Pop Group, Rip Rig & Panic and Head.
+Gareth Sager is a multi-instrumentalist, songwriter and composer from Edinburgh and the founding member of post-punk provocateurs The Pop Group, avant-garde jazz / art pop collective Rip Rig & Panic and the unruly Bristol-rooted rock group Head.

 As a vital presence, both in The Pop Group’s original incarnation and in their subsequent reformation, Sager remains a principal foundation in one of post-punk’s most relentlessly evolutionary and antagonistic groups.
-His uninhibited approach to instrumentation as a guitarist, saxophonist and clarinettist and his astute use of electronics in recent material continues to inspirit the bands momentous radicalism.
+His uninhibited approach to instrumentation as a lifelong pianist, guitarist, saxophonist and clarinettist as well as his astute use of electronics in recent material continues to inspirit the bands momentous radicalism.

-Despite the ongoing importance of this affiliation Sager has remained open to the possibilities afforded by other projects.
-After The Pop Group first disbanded in 1980, Sager formed the conceptual collective Rip Rig & Panic, headed by a young Neneh Cherry.
+Amidst this iconic role Sager has also enjoyed a vibrant creative cycle with Rip Rig & Panic alongside the likes of Neneh Cherry and Andrea Oliver.
 Releasing three acclaimed cult albums, a revered run of singles and indebted to the freeform and wildly discordant jazz of some of Sager’s acknowledged inspirations (Ornette Coleman and Rahsaan Roland Kirk amongst them) the collective persistently upended expectation throughout their four year existence.
-In 1985 the collective changed their name to Float Up CP releasing one final album and single before amicably disbanding and ending a vibrant creative cycle.
+In 1985 the collective changed their name to Float Up CP releasing one final album and single before amicably disbanding.

-Soon after, Sager helped initiate Head, transforming his work once again and pursuing a soused, anthemic pop under the influence of The Pogues, Captain Beefheart and the traditional sea shanties and folk tunes of Sager’s base for many years, Bristol.
+Soon after, Sager initiated Head, changing his work once again and pursuing a disorderly, anthemic form of folksong under the influence of The Pogues, Captain Beefheart and the traditional ballads of Sager’s base for many years, Bristol.